-Car rental: Τhere's the option of renting a car in Naxos with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the church of Agios Georgios Diasoritis and many other places of interest in Naxos at their own pace.
+Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a car rental allows visitors to discover Agios Georgios Diasoritis and many other places of interest at their own pace.

 Public transfers: The central bus station of the island is located at the port of Naxos.
 There are several buses from Chora to Halki during the day.
+Lines 2, 6, and 7 are those that reach Halki.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination in advance.

 Photos Of Agios Georgios Diasoritis by Greeka Members